AMC Networks To Report First Quarter 2023 Results

-/EIN News/ -- NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- AMC Networks Inc. (NASDAQ: AMCX) will host a conference call to discuss results for the first quarter 2023 on Friday, May 5, 2023, at 8:30 a.m.
+NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- AMC Networks Inc. AMCX will host a conference call to discuss results for the first quarter 2023 on Friday, May 5, 2023, at 8:30 a.m.
 Eastern Time.
 AMC Networks will issue a press release reporting its results before the market opening.

 The conference call will be webcast live via the company's website at investors.amcnetworks.com.